uktrade/stream-read-xbrl/docs/investigating-data.md

 The function then:

 - If necessary, downloads the source ZIP file from Companies House, and stores in a local cache.
-- Finds the maching file of original member XML or HTML file that mathes the 4 values.
+- Finds the maching file of original member XML or HTML file that matches the 4 values.
 - Prints out this original data from which this data was derived.

 For example, save the below Python code to a file `debug.py`.